MODFLOW-USGS/modflow-devtools/DEVELOPER.md

 #### Temporary directories

 Tests which must write to disk should use `pytest`'s built-in `temp_dir` fixture or one of this package's own scoped temporary directory fixtures.

+## Releasing

+The `modflow-devtools` release procedure is automated with GitHub Actions in [`.github/workflows/release.yml`](.github/workflows/release.yml).
+Making a release involves the following steps:

+1. Release from `master` branch
+2. Reinitialize the `develop` branch
+3. Publish the package to PyPI

+To begin an automated release, create a release branch from `develop`.
+The release branch name should be the version number of with a `v`a prefix (e.g., `v0.0.6`).
+Pushing the release branch to the `MODFLOW-USGS/modflow-devtools` repository will trigger the release workflow, which begins with the following steps:

+- update version strings to match the version number in the release branch name
+- generate a changelog since the last release and update `HISTORY.md`
+- open a PR from the release branch to `master`

+Merging the pull request into `master` triggers another job to draft a release.

+**Note:** the PR should be merged, not squashed.
+Squashing removes the commit history from the `master` branch and causes `develop` and `master` to diverge, which can cause future PRs updating `master` to replay commits from previous releases.

+Publishing the release triggers jobs to publish the `modflow-devtools` package to PyPI and open a PR updating `develop` from `master`.
+This PR also updates version strings, incrementing the patch version number.